 They are made of synthetic monofilament, and have a number of characteristics that can categorize them into colour, form, bend, and the method employed in extension.

 They may come in many colours, which include purple, red, brown, pink, red, black, and even multicoloured should one desire.
 However, black and brown are the main ones and most preferred.

 In this category, there are three types of lashes.
 Mink, silk, and sable.

 Mink extensions are as realistic as they come.
 They look completely natural on a person and are virtually undetectable.

 They are light, feathery soft, and slightly curled and have zero of that fake shine found in polyester eyelashes.

 Likewise, they are actually the thinnest lashes you can find, making them a good choice for people with naturally thin lashes.

 This lets you wear them for the longest time possible without being detected.

 Silk extensions, on the other hand, are best if you are going for a daring, mascara expression with full, glossy lashes.

-They are also your next best choice if you wanted the mink lashes but you would rather settle with something that is less pricy.
+They are also your next best choice if you wanted the mink lashes, but you would rather settle with something that is less pricey.
 They are a little less fine than mink